Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 A bank's interest rate is constant: either linear or compounding.
 The interest rate is multiplied by the asset value each period.

-yYeeldBoxes work differently:
+YeeldBoxes work differently:

-After depositing into a yYeeldBox, the user receives 'wrapped' tokens.
-These tokens start with a 'y' prefix and the depositor receives fewer tokens than were deposited \(why is explained below\).
+After depositing into a YeeldBox, the user receives 'wrapped' tokens.
+These tokens start with a 'Box' prefix and the depositor receives fewer tokens than were deposited \(why is explained below\).

 Starting from its inception, the YeeldBox's input and output are governed by the following equation: